lreimer/progressive-delivery/README.md

 # Progressive Delivery with OpenFeature and Keptn

-Progressive delivery workshop for OpenFeature and Keptn
+Progressive delivery workshop for OpenFeature and Keptn.
+The original workshop at the KCD Munich is here https://github.com/AloisReitbauer/progressiveDelivery-masterclass

 ```bash
 # create empty GKE cluster